kwhitley/itty-router/README.md

   Route,                // generic Route type
 } from './itty-router'

-// declare a custom Router type with used methods interface CustomRouter extends RouterType {
-  all: Route,
-  get: Route,
-  puppy: Route,
-}

 // declare a custom Request type to allow request injection from middleware type RequestWithAuthors = {
   authors?: string[]